Popmotion/popmotion/docs/learn/advanced/value-pipelines.md

 `pipe` is named as such because it takes a list of functions and returns a new function that will run these functions from **left to right**.
 Essentially, creating a value pipeline.

 As our functions are descriptively named, and as many of them are curried, our pipelines become very easy to read.
-They become less imperitive, and more declarative.
+They become less imperative, and more declarative.

 For instance, let's compose a function that will always return a valid RGB value.
 RGB values are simply integers between `0` and `255`.